hmer-package/website/index.md

 ## Subscribe to our mailing list!

-To receive future updates on the package and hmer workshops, send an email to danny.scarponi@lshtm.ac.uk with subject "HMER:SUBSCRIBE" and we will add you to our mailing list."
+To receive future updates on the package and hmer workshops, send an email to danny.scarponi@lshtm.ac.uk with subject "HMER:SUBSCRIBE" and we will add you to our mailing list.